cvicens/imp-exp-ocp-utils/from-image-stream/README.md

 # Prepare to connect to Docker using a not trusted certificate in RHEL

+The command below will connect to the master host of an openshift installation using ssl and show the chain of certificates sent by the remote server.

 ```
 $ openssl s_client -connect master.serverless-e442.openshiftworkshop.com:443 -showcerts 2>&1 < /dev/null
 CONNECTED(00000003)